qrzn23/min/wip/confessions/content.md

 I supinely thought that the farce was over, that the climax was perfect, that there could never be anything funnier than that.
 But the Lord keeps unsuspected bounties for them that love him, and my chalice overflowed when this very Mr Jones wrote me, in the tone of a dictator, that I ought to go to law to clear my character from the aspersions cast upon it by the Patriot Bottomley!
 If not, let me communicate no more with mine truly, G. Cecil Jones!

 But in this jest of Mr Jones' pompous imbecility, there was something sad.
 He had induced my old friend Eckenstein to sign that silly letter.
 Eckenstein is a great man and my dearest friend.
-But he is an old man and (I fear me) a dying one.[4]
+But he is an old man and (I fear me) a dying one.^[This paper was first drafted in March 1920 e.v.
+I revised it finally in January 1922 e.v. in the interval Eckenstein had died.
+I prefer to leave the passages which relate to him as they stand.
+His death adds grief to my thoughts of him; nothing can add to the love I have always had for him, or the honour in which I have always held him.]
 His judgment cannot be what it used to be; but if his memory has not failed him, I will remind him of certain events in our long friendship.

 I met him at Wastdale Head during Easter week of 1898.
 We soon became climbing companions, a relation which endured so long as he was physically able to climb.
 We were together in the English, Welsh and Scottish mountains; in the Alps, in Mexico; and ultimately in the Himalayas.
 Between us, we hold all but one or two of the world's records for various feats of mountaineering, both amateur and professional.
 In 1898, I was barely more than a boy, pitiably innocent and ridiculously ambitious.
 (In a sense, I am so still!)